RamiKrispin/deploy-flex-actions/README.md

 docker run -d -p 8787:8787 -v YOUR_LOCAL_PATH:/home/rstudio/FOLDER_NAME rkrispin/flex_dash_env:dev.0.0.0.9000
 ```

 Does it sufficent to start develop our dashboard?
-Technicly, yes, we can now develop and text our code inside the container and save the changes on the local folder (and commit the changes with `git`).
+Technicly, yes, we can now develop and test our code inside the container and save the changes on the local folder (and commit the changes with `git`).
 But before we continue, let's mount our local RStudio config file with the one on the container.
 This will  mirror your local RStudio setting to the RStudio server running inside the container:

 ``` shell
 docker run -d -p 8787:8787 \